omargourari/todo/README.md

 - ~~installed _pgcli_ to run psql queries from the shell~~
 - ~~started db section refactoring~~
 - ~~added api folder from vock~~
+- installed the Sequelize CLI
+- add migration to sequelize
 - create initial check for db and user status
 - add db instance
 - check todo writing to db and updating